 - Increase the load.
 Simply increase the weight you carry for core exercises like a Farmer’s Walk.
 Or progress to a thicker band for resisted exercises such as the Pallof Press.
 It’s a bit trickier for other core exercises if you don’t have a weighted vest.

 You can also change the speed—but not in the way you think.
 Faster isn’t better here.
 Slower the exercise down, focus on your form and breathing, and watch how much more difficult even seemingly simple, “easy” moves like a Bird Dog can be.

 You don’t have a plan!

 With all this said, there’s one key element you need to be doing to ensure that your core is getting stronger: Write down what you do every single workout.

-Keep track of the exercises you do and for how many sets, reps/time, weight used and rest.
+Keep track of the exercises you do and how many sets, reps/time, weight used, and rest.
 Note if you feel like you can increase the difficulty in the next workout.
 This takes the guesswork out of progression.
 You know exactly where you stand and can see your numbers climbing.

 But if you really want to strengthen your core, you need to take it a step further.
 Just like with your strength training, you need a plan—one that develops all of the aspects of the core with safe and effective exercises, and sensible progression over time.
 That way you can go into every workout never having to guess or wing it.
 And you’ll know that what you’re doing today will help you build toward tomorrow.